“What shall we say the kingdom of God is like, or what parable shall we use to describe it? It is like a mustard seed.” Mark 4:30

 Does standing in scripture move mountains?
 Yes.

-Can standing in scripture bring a wayward child home?
+Can standing in scripture bring a wayward child home, or resurrect a dying marriage, or cure ailing health?
 Yes.

-But are there times when the wayward child remains wayward?
+But are there times when the wayward child remains wayward, the marriage remains impaired, and illness remains incurable?
 Yes.

 How does all this fit together?
 Why have faith if the outcome is uncertain?
 Why pray scripture if my loved one could end up rejecting Jesus at the end of it all?
 Because I don’t know what the outcome will be and because I can’t predict who, through prayer, will have the eyes of his heart opened to bring about repentance.
 Every situation needs the power of the spoken Word to do its intended warfare against an enemy who is working overtime to keep a kingdom result from happening.